pkardas/notes/books/clean-code.md

 One test should test a single concept.

-Clean tests follow 5 fules - FIRST:
+Clean tests follow 5 rules - FIRST:

 - F - Fast - tests should be fast, they should run quickly, if they don't you won't  want to run them frequently.
 - I - Independent - Tests should not depend on each other, one test should not set up conditions for the next test